rerun/rerun/README.md

 # LOGS

-Rerun logs all command execution if the `-L <dir>` argument is set or the `RERUN_LOGS` environment variable is set.
+Rerun logs all command execution, if the `-L <dir>` argument is set or the `RERUN_LOGS` environment variable is set.
 Be sure to set `RERUN_LOGS` to a writable directory.

-Each command execution is stored in the form of a "replay" log file.
+Each command execution is stored in the form of a "replay" log file (ending with `.replay`).
 This log file contains information about the command execution, as well as, the output from the execution.

-These log files can be edited executed as scripts.
+These .replay files can be edited or executed as scripts.

-*Log file names*
+*File naming*

 Each replay log is named using the following pattern: